Messianic Passover Haggadah

 Glossary.
 28

 Background: God commanded the Seder memorial meal to be celebrated.
 He also commanded All adult male Israelites three times per year to come to Jerusalem for a weeklong festival.
 Passover starts the most important of these weeklong celebrations.
 The father responsible for the spiritual training of his children leads the Seder.
 Much of the Seder is a type or shadow of the Eucharist.
-Therefore do not let anyone judge you by what you eat or drink, or with regard to a religious festival, a New Moon celebration or a Sabbath day.
+Therefore do not let anyone judge you by what you eat or drink, or concerning a religious festival, a New Moon celebration, or a Sabbath day.
 These are a shadow of the things that were to come; the reality, however, is found in Christ (Colossians 2:16-17).
-As a shadow is to reality so these are a shadow of reality.
+As a shadow is to reality, so these are a shadow of reality.
 These events also take place in heaven.

 Light Candles: